wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 2.14 =
-* New: WordPress v4.3 "primary column" support for the Settings/Media Library Assistant Views and Uploads tabs
+* New: WordPress 4.3+ "primary column" support for the Settings/Media Library Assistant Views and Uploads tabs.
+* New: For the Settings/Media Library Assistant **Debug tab**, you can **specify a separate file** in your `/wp-content/` directory to receive MLA-specific logging/debug messages.
+Several useful debug settings are now displayed in the tab as well.
+* New: Harm Kramer has contributed **updates and additions to the Dutch translation**.
 * Fix: WordPress v4.3 CSS style updates for the Quick Edit and Bulk Edit areas
 * Fix: For WordPress v4.2.x and earlier the Media/Assistant submenu table "icon" column width is adjusted for Icon Size values other than the default.
 * Fix: HTML tags are preserved in IPTC/EXIF values for mapping rules and data sources.
 This corrects a defect introduced in MLA v2.13 which removed the tags.